NamNamIoT/RAK3172_CANOPUS/README.md

 **Example Code modbus master read slave**

-Make sure you have an ModbusRTU device connected to pin A and B on Rak3172_Canopus board:
+##### 📝Note: Make sure you have an ModbusRTU device connected to pin A and B on Rak3172_Canopus board.

 ```c
 #include "Canopus_Modbus.h"